Zoom zoom! In the mood for some Formula One trivia? Well that's good news because we LOVE a bitta Formula One facts.

 Let's get straight to it!

 Formula One is officially the highest class of international racing for open-wheel single-seater formula racing cars.
-It’s a mouthful, but that’s what it is.
+It's a mouthful, but that's what it is and a key bit of Formula One trivia.

 It's also commonly known as the F1 or Formula 1.
 But you don't have to be a rocket scientists to figure out those from Formula One.

-Founded in 1904, this is the body that sanctions Formula One.
+Now a little bit of historical Formula One trivia.
+Founded in 1904, the body Fédération Internationale de l'Automobile sanctions Formula One.

-The term Formula One and Grand Prix isn’t actually interchangeable, despite what some people think.
+The terms Formula One and Grand Prix aren't actually interchangeable, despite what some people think.
 The Grand Prix actually refers to the series of races that take place during a Formula One season.

 Every year, Grand Prix races take place in different countries across the globe.
 These are either in dedicated circuits or else on closed public roads.
 The mix of different locations certainly adds to the thrill.

 Electronic driving aids are controversial in the world of F1.
-Things like automatic shifting, launch control and traction control were officially banned in 1994.
+Things like automatic shifting, launch control and traction control were officially banned in 1994 after drivers like Senna spoke out about them.
 However, many were reintroduced in the early 2000s, but just for a handful of seasons before they were taken off the table once again.

-There are pretty breathtaking figures when it comes to F1 finances.
-It costs a gigantic $265 million, or £220 million, on average to run a team every year.
-That cost includes pay, designing, building and maintaining cars, as well as transport.#
+There are pretty breathtaking figures when it comes to Formula One trivia finances.
+In fact, there's nothing trivial about these price tags.
+It can cost a gigantic $350 million to run a team every year.
+That cost includes pay, designing, building and maintaining cars, as well as transport.

 Drivers score points during every lap of a race.
 But crucially, only the top 10 drivers are awarded these points.
 If you finish a lap in first position, you get 25 points.
 Meanwhile, last place position gets awarded 1 point.
 The one catch is you have to have completed at least 90% of the race.
 So if you don't complete it, potentially you could still rack up points.